Editor’s Note: Were you at the airshow? Share your images with CNN iReport.

-The pilot was pulled from the wreckage of the plane and was airlifted to the Royal Sussex County Hospital, where he remained critically injured, Derrick said.
+The pilot was pulled from the wreckage and airlifted to the Royal Sussex County Hospital, where he remained critically injured, Derrick said.

-“It is possible that there are still bodies at the scene and it is important that our search is professional and thorough,” Derrick said at a news conference.
+“It is possible that there are still bodies at the scene, and it is important that our search is professional and thorough,” Derrick told reporters.

-The air show featured vintage military aircraft and was being put on by the Sea Royal Air Force Association.
+The show featured vintage military aircraft and was put on by the Royal Air Forces Association.

-Shoreham Airshow organizers said the Sunday session of the show has been canceled.
+Shoreham Airshow organizers cancelled the Sunday session of the show following the accident.

 Authorities asked anybody with still or video images of the crash to contact them.

 “Sussex Police and the Air Accidents Investigation Branch have asked that anyone with photographs or video footage that may help with their investigations should send their contact details to email@example.com,” the airshow organizers said.
 “Do not send files, just contact details and information about the material you have.”